milenmk/Laravel-Filament-Password-Manager/README.md

 ## Installation

-Create your database and database user

-### From the ZIP file and GUI interface
+1. From a ZIP file (using a GUI interface)
    * Download .zip file from GitHub
    * Unzip it at folder at your choice

-### From a GIT repository
+2. From a GIT repository
    * open terminal and navigate to the folder where you want the script to be installed
    * run command `git clone https://github.com/milenmk/Laravel-Filament-Password-Manager.git`

-### Final steps
+3. Final steps
    * Using your terminal, navigate to the folder of the app
    * rename .env.example to .env
    * Fill the database data (server, port, database, user and password)
    * Change the `APP_URL` to the actual value
    * Optional: change the `APP_NAME`

+### If you are using Docker:

-* Run following commands
+Run following commands

+    docker-compose build
+    docker-compose exec app php artisan key:generate
+    docker-compose exec app composer install
+    docker-compose exec app npm install
+    docker-compose exec app php artisan migrate

+After completing the above setup, you can start the application with:

+    docker-compose up -d

+The application should now be accessible at http://localhost:8000

+### If you already have Apache/PHP/Mysql installed

+Create your database and database user with the credentials specified in the .env file.
+Then run following commands:

-    * php artisan key:generate
+    php artisan key:generate
-    * composer install
+    composer install
-    * npm install
+    npm install
-    * php artisan migrate
+    php artisan migrate

+After completing the above setup, you can start the application with:

+    php artisan serve

+The application should now be accessible at http://localhost:8080

+### As an alternative

+You can use [Laragon](https://laragon.org/download/), an application similar to XAMPP but more powerful.

 ## LICENSE